 - Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
+It is your right in Missouri to refuse to perform a field test.
 If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Ste.
 Genevieve County, MO as soon as possible.
-If you have already completed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Ste.
-Genevieve County, MO will build a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If you have already agreed to and participated in a field test and were then arrested for a DUI in Missouri, your DUI attorney in Ste.
+Genevieve County, MO will build a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Ste.
 Genevieve County, MO

-A checkpoint is a temporary roadblock used as a way to systematically screen drivers for behaviors like driving under the influence.
+A checkpoint is a temporary roadblock used as a way to randomly check drivers for driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Lawmakers in Missouri have explored banning sobriety checkpoints, but curent Missouri law still allows police to use them.
+Lawmakers in Missouri have debated banning sobriety checkpoints, but they are currently still allowed by Missouri law.

 Police departments in Ste.
-Genevieve County and around Missouri do not use checkpoints as heavily as they did in the past, but you should still educate yourself on your rights and the rules checkpoints must follow.
+Genevieve County and around Missouri do not use checkpoints as heavily as they used to, but it is still wise to familiarize yourself with your rights and the rules checkpoints must follow.
 When it doubt, speak to a DUI attorney near you at (314) 900-HELP.

 - sanctioned or planned by supervising law enforcement officers